 The health authorities are responsible for information regarding quarantine.
-You will find information about travel quarantine at helsenorge.no (external website).
+You will find information about quarantine when you travel to Norway at helsenorge.no (external website).

 UDI cannot answer any questions related to quarantine on entry.

 You can travel to Norway now if you are visa-free and fulfill the following requirements:

 You must bring documentation from your client in Norway that provides information on:

 You can travel to Norway.
 UDI will send a letter to your representative/employer confirming that you can come to Norway now.
 Your employer will forward this letter to you, and you have to bring it with you as a confirmation when you travel to Norway.
 We cannot send this letter directly to you.

 You do not need to contact us regarding this letter, we will send it to everyone concerned.

 No, you cannot travel to Norway and apply from here now.
 You can either apply for a residence permit from your home country or your employer can apply for you by power of attorney.
 If you get a permit you can travel to Norway.

 If you have a valid entry visa, you can travel to Norway now.

 If you do not have an entry visa and have not yet submitted your passport, you must contact the VFS office to book an appointment to submit your passport so that the embassy can give you an entry visa.